callum-jones19/callum-jones19/README.md

 Other interests include:

 - Working with atomic & immutable systems built on cloud-native technology.
+- Developing my home server setup using Docker and other distributed technologies.

 You can check out my portfolio [here](https://callum-jones19.github.io)!